Mar Barrantes-Cepas, Eva van Heese, Lucas Baudouin, Eva Koderman, Diana Bocancea

 Git is a version control system that tracks file changes and coordinates work among multiple people on a project.
 GitHub and GitLab are web-based platforms that host Git repositories, along with additional features like issue tracking, code reviews, and continuous integration.
 The main difference between them is that GitHub is more focused on open-source collaboration and has a large user community, while GitLab offers more built-in tools and is known for its flexibility in deployment options, including self-hosting.
 Both of them allow the creation of private and public repositories.

-If you want to learn more about pros and cons and the current status of Git(-related) tools at Amsterdam UMC, please check this link.
+:tulip: If you want to learn more about pros and cons and the current status of Git(-related) tools at Amsterdam UMC, please check this link.
 Check with your (co)supervisors about the best option to use or if they already have an account for the group.
+If the account hasn’t been created yet, take the initiative and set it up yourself by following the simple instructions below.

 To create a GitHub account, link it with Git on your local machine, and verify the connection, follow these steps: